All article submissions, including commissioned ones, should be sent using the submission feature of the

 - Authors and affiliations

-- Abstract: up to 250 words (refer to the CARE Checklist for specific contents)
+- Abstract: up to 250 words (refer to the CARE Checklist for required contents)

-- Keywords: 2 to 5 words or phrases that do not repeat the title
+- Keywords: 2 to 5 words or phrases that do not duplicate terms used in the title

 - Introduction